 The Cornell University College of Veterinary Medicine’s Marketing and Communications department promotes the college’s excellence in research, teaching and care through multi-platform storytelling and marketing.
 We provide editorial, creative, media and marketing support to the college; produce news and publications; and place our experts and research in media outlets.
 As the External Relations Specialist, I work with social media, trades media relations, media/PR/training, and more.

 In the past, she has worked as a Communications Specialist postdoctoral fellow (2020-2021) at the Emory Center for Digital Scholarship (ECDS), where she also served as a communications specialist for the National Emerging Special Pathogens Training and Education Center (NETEC).
 She additionally worked as a social media manager for Aviary Beauty + Wellness in Atlanta.

-Her research interests include science fiction literature and media, with a particular focus on gender, feminism, disability, and embodiment (e.g. the portrayal of female bodies and representation of prosthetics in cyberpunk literature).
-Her dissertation project analyzes Mary Shelley’s Frankenstein, or, The Modern Prometheus (1818), episodes from the television shows Orphan Black (2013-2017) and Black Mirror (2011-present), the cyberpunk short stories of William Gibson and “porridge sf” stories of Xia Jia, and critically-acclaimed films Ex Machina (2014) and Get Out (2017).
+Her academic research interests have included science fiction literature and media, with a particular focus on gender, feminism, disability, race, and embodiment (e.g. the portrayal of female bodies and representation of prosthetics in cyberpunk literature).
+Her dissertation project analyzed Mary Shelley’s Frankenstein, or, The Modern Prometheus (1818), episodes from the television shows Orphan Black (2013-2017) and Black Mirror (2011-present), the cyberpunk short stories of William Gibson and “porridge sf” stories of Xia Jia, and critically-acclaimed films Ex Machina (2014) and Get Out (2017).
 See Research page for more information.

-In her spare time she self-publishes a free monthly zine called RIOT GRRRD, available in print and digital form (contact/join the mailing list at: email@example.com), which focuses on subversive and collaborative media, music, art, and politics.
+In her spare time she has self-published a free monthly zine called RIOT GRRRD—available in print and digital form—which focuses on subversive and collaborative media, music, art, and politics.
 She has also co-created a popular education/educational entertainment project called “Badaptations” which analyzes book-to-film adaptations.
 See Projects page for more information.